How to Grow and Care for Pindo Palm Tree (Butia capitata)

-Its graceful crown with blue-green fronds make it great for pool-side plantings, and also for container use.
-This low maintenance palm is very popular among house owners because it can be used in a variety of settings.
+Its elegant crown adorned with blue-green fronds makes it a superb choice for pool-side landscaping and container planting.
+This low-maintenance palm is particularly popular among homeowners because of its versatility.

 Buy Pindo Palm Tree On Amazon »